jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 ---
-title: "What's new for enterprise in Android 14"
+title: "What's new in Android 14 for enterprise"
 date: '2023-04-20'
 status: publish
 author: 'Jason Bayton'
-excerpt: "With the first beta live, it's time to see what's coming to Android 14."
+excerpt: "Android 14 is nearing official launch!
+Come and see what's new for enterprise."
 type: post
 tags:
     - Enterprise